bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

    This second type of console begins with absolutely no privileges except those explicitly specified in the Director’s Console resource.
 Thus you can have multiple Consoles with different names and passwords, sort of like multiple users, each with different privileges.
 As a default, these consoles can do absolutely nothing – no commands whatsoever.
 You give them privileges or rather access to commands and resources by specifying access control lists in the Director’s Console resource.
 The ACLs are specified by a directive followed by a list of access names.
 Examples of this are shown below.

    -  The third type of console is similar to the above mentioned one in that it requires a Console resource definition in both the Director and the Console.
-In addition, if the console name, provided on the **Name**:sup:`Dir`:sub:`Console`\  directive, is the same as a Client name, that console is permitted to use the :strong:`SetIP` command to change the Address directive in the Director’s client resource to the IP address of the Console.
+In addition, if the console name, provided on the :config:option:`dir/console/Name`\  directive, is the same as a Client name, that console is permitted to use the :strong:`SetIP` command to change the Address directive in the Director’s client resource to the IP address of the Console.
 This permits portables or other machines using DHCP (non-fixed IP addresses) to "notify" the Director of their current IP address.

 The Console resource is optional and need not be specified.
 The following directives are permitted within these resources: